majd-karoun/Pokedox/README.md

  simply navigate to the website URL: https://majd-karoun.github.io/Pokedox/

 You can click on each Pokémon name to view more details, or search for a specific one using the search bar.
-## Feedback

-If you have any feedback, please reach out to me at majd.karoun@gmail.com